davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.ptrs/index.md

 ##### Part 2: Understanding Variables - Addressing

 Every piece of data in your program, including variables and literals (e.g., 2, 3.14, etc.), is stored in your computer using two pieces: (1) its content, and (2) its location address in memory.
-As programmers, we generally only have control over its content.
-It's up to your OS to find a location to store it.
+We generally only have control over its content.
+It's up to your OS to find a location in memory to store it.
 It is possible, however, for programmers to ask the system for the addresses of your data.

 This section focuses on the support for working with a variable's location in C. In particular, we will focus on three new syntax: the address-of operator (`&var`), the pointer-declaration operator (`type *var`), and the de-reference operator (`*var` and `var->field`).